ibm-cloud-docs/containers/cs_app.md

 ## Planning to run apps in clusters
 {: #plan_apps}

-Before you deploy an app to an {{site.data.keyword.containerlong_notm}} cluster, decide how you want to set up your app so that your app can be accessed properly and be integrated with other services in {{site.data.keyword.Bluemix_notm}}.
+Before you deploy an app to an {{site.data.keyword.containerlong_notm}} cluster, decide how you want to set up your app so that your app can be accessed properly and be integrated with other services in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 ### What type of Kubernetes objects can I make for my app?